November 21, 2014

 - If you are leaving your pet at home with a pet sitter, be sure to ask for references, plus written proof that he or she is bonded and has commercial liability insurance.

-Humans are not the only ones who will be thankful at Thanksgiving.
-Shelter pets would be thankful for a new home and family to share their lives with this coming holiday season.
-Visit theshelterpetproject.org to search for a pet, find local shelters, and learn more about the adoption process.
+If you're looking for a way to share your gratitude this season, remember that shelter pets would be thankful for a new home and family to share their lives with!
+Visit the Shelter Pet Project to search for a pet, find local shelters and learn more about the adoption process.

 And if you're looking for more ways to celebrate the season, we've got more Thanksgiving tips for you!